edserranoc/edserranoc/README.md

 - 👯 I’m looking to collaborate on Youtube and Manim Projects.
 - 📫 How to reach me: [LikedIn - Edison D. Serrano C.](https://www.linkedin.com/in/edison-david-serrano-cardenas-0a15081a8/)
 - 😄 Pronouns: He/his
-- ⚡ Fun fact: I am a hug fan of One Piece.
+- ⚡ Fun fact: I'm a hug fan of One Piece.
 <!--
 - 🤔 I’m looking for help with Artificial Intelligence
 - 💬 Ask me about Numerical Analysis.